-Today, I’m excited to host Susie Sharf from Cheapskate, who will be sharing her best tips for shopping for Pesach on a budget.
-I know, I know — It’s not even Purim yet!
-But with so many of you asking for Pesach shopping tips, I thought an early start was advisable.
+Today, I’m excited to host Susie Sharf from Daily Cheapskate, who will be sharing her best tips for shopping for Pesach on a budget.

 I grew up in Brooklyn, Supreme Wonderland of Low-Cost Kosher Food.
 I had my choice of hundreds of kosher restaurants and supermarkets and was spoiled rotten when it came to kosher food acquisition.